tomgrek/mlq/README.md

 ### Can messages be lost?

-MLQ is designed with atomic transactions such that queued messages should not be lost.
+MLQ is designed with atomic transactions such that queued messages should not be lost (of course this cannot be guaranteed).

 There is always the possibility that the backend Redis instance will go down, if you are concerned about this, I recommend looking into Redis AOF persistence.